-Shows that aren’t attracting audiences, or which may not fit the current direction of the station, will be (ever-so-nicely) dropped from the schedule and attention paid to what might replace them.
+Shows that aren’t attracting audiences, or which may not fit the current direction of the station, should be (ever-so-nicely) dropped from the schedule, and attention paid to what might replace them.
 First and foremost, live, local content – ideally hosted by someone in your town – will fill most of the slots.

 What are you doing now that’s part of the routine that may be near pointless and deliver zero meaningful returns for the time and effort?

 Only you will know this, but it seems counter intuitive doesn’t it?
 We always try to dream up and create more work, when in fact you probably already know what is delivering you the best results, and whatever that is – you need to do more of it.
 But you don’t have the time.

 Well, yes you do.
 You create time by dropping the things that deliver little in return.